 - Locations Locations define the physical and/or logical locations in which SIP Entities reside.
 Call Admission Control (CAC) / bandwidth management may be administered for each location to limit the number of calls to and from a particular Location. - Adaptations Adaptations are used to apply any necessary protocol adaptations, e.g., modify SIP headers, and apply any necessary digit conversions for the purpose of inter-working with specific SIP Entities.
-For example, an AT&T-specific Adaptation is used in these Application Notes to remove SIP History-Info headers from SIP messages sent to the AT&T IP Flexible Reach service network.
-As another example, basic "Digit Conversion" Adaptations are used in this reference configuration to convert digit strings in "destination" (e.g., Request-URI) and "origination" (e.g. P-Asserted Identity) type headers, of SIP messages sent to and received from SIP Entities. - Dial Patterns A Dial Pattern specifies a set of criteria and a set of Routing Policies for routing calls that match the criteria.
+As an example, basic "Digit Conversion" Adaptations are used in this reference configuration to convert digit strings in "destination" (e.g., Request-URI) and "origination" (e.g. P-Asserted Identity) type headers, of SIP messages sent to and received from SIP Entities. - Dial Patterns A Dial Pattern specifies a set of criteria and a set of Routing Policies for routing calls that match the criteria.
 The criteria include the called party number and SIP domain in the Request-URI, and the Location from which the call originated.
-For example, if a call arrives at Session Manager and matches a certain Dial Pattern, then Session Manager selects one6 of the Routing Policies specified in the Dial Pattern.
+For example, if a call arrives at Session Manager and matches a certain Dial Pattern, then Session Manager selects one of the Routing Policies specified in the Dial Pattern.
 The selected Routing Policy in turn specifies the SIP Entity to which the call is to be routed.
 Note that Dial Patterns are matched after ingress Adaptations have already been applied. - Time Ranges Time Ranges specify customizable time periods, e.g., Monday through Friday from 9AM to 5:59PM, Monday through Friday 6PM to 8:59AM, all day Saturday and Sunday, etc. A Routing Policy may be associated with one or more Time Ranges during which the Routing Policy is in effect.
 For example, for a Dial Pattern administered with two Routing Policies, one Routing Policy can be in effect on weekday business hours and the other Routing Policy can be in effect on weekday off-hours and weekends.
 In the reference configuration no restrictions were placed on calling times.